iravi89/simple-express/README.md

 # Simple Node
 ## Overview
 This is a very simple, bare-bones NodeJS project created for you to use with Docker.
+In this excercise we we are creating reverse proxy.
+A reverse proxy proxy is used to route traffic from one endpoint to multiple endpoints

+## Reverse Proxy

+   * A single interface that forwards requests on behalf of the client and appears to the client as the origin of the responses.
+   * Useful for abstracting multiple microservices to appear as a single resource.

 ## Local Setup
 * Install dependencies: `npm install`